 The history of Alsace is linked to its location on the border between two major areas of culture and power: the Germanic area, represented by the Holy Roman Empire first and the German Empire after, and the French area.

 Straddling these two worlds, Alsace has had, at various stages of its history, its own, limited self-government.
-Thus, together with the Moselle region, Alsace enjoyed some degree of autonomy in Germany from 1911 to 1918, and afterwards, Alsace alone had its own Assembly within the French Republic from 1982 to 2015.
+Thus, together with the Moselle region, Alsace enjoyed some degree of autonomy in Germany from 1911 to 1918.
+Alsace, without Moselle, has had its own Assembly, with executive autonomy, within the French Republic from 1982 to 2015 and again since 2021.